Home

 W. C. Bennett Esq.

-[This letter has been available on the David J. Holmes Autographs site for a while now and was listed on ebay in December, 2010 (with accompanying photo).
+[This letter, from the David J. Holmes Autographs site, was listed on ebay in December, 2010 (with accompanying photo).

 According to his listing in Mid-Victorian Poetry, 1860-1879 by Catherine W. Reilly, William Cox Bennett (1820-95) was born in “Greenwich, London, son of a watchmaker.
 He carried on his father’s business but also wrote for newspapers and became famous as a songwriter.
 On staff of the Weekly Dispatch, 1869-70.
 Member of the London council of the Education League.
 Lived at Hyde Cottage, Greenwich.
 Died at Blackheath.”]